 If you’re looking for a cool local designer or some handmade crafts, there are some great shops to explore in Gould St, Hall St, and Curlewis St. Bondi as a suburb has a pretty hip reputation and that’s reflected in what’s for sale and the type of store you’ll find here.

-There are a couple of great art shops that are interesting for visitors – check at Aquabumps and Cooee Aboriginal Art Gallery.
+There are a couple of great art shops that are interesting for visitors – check out Aquabumps and Cooee Aboriginal Art Gallery.

 Bondi Markets